Little Red Dots as Hidden Neutrino Sources: Contribution to the diffuse neutrino background

 In this section, we discuss the potential contribution of LRDs to the diffuse neutrino background.
 We specifically focus on a fiducial class of LRDs hosting BHs with mass $M_{\rm BH}\simeq10^{6.5}M_\odot$ and envelope mass $M_{\rm env}\simeq10^{6.5}M_\odot$, and assume that such sources are isotropically distributed across the Universe.

-As the comoving number density of LRDs can be inferred from both observations and theoretical predictions, we adopt three representative models to capture these possibilities (see Appendix~\ref{app:numberdensity} for details): (i) the \textit{Lognormal model}, derived from the observed LRD population \citep{2025ApJ...988L..22I}; (ii) the \textit{Spin model}, an analytic estimate based on the probability distribution function of the halo spin parameter \citep{2025ApJ...989L..19P}; and (iii) the \textit{Power-law model}, normalized to the \textit{Spin model} at $z=5$ for comparison, with $n(z)\propto(1+z)^{3}$.
+As the comoving number density of LRDs can be inferred from both observations and theoretical predictions, we adopt three representative models to capture these possibilities (see Appendix~\ref{app:numberdensity} for details): (i) the \textit{Lognormal model}, derived from the observed LRD population \citep{2025ApJ...988L..22I}, which provides the most conservative estimate; (ii) the \textit{Spin model}, an analytic estimate based on the probability distribution function of the halo spin parameter \citep{2025ApJ...989L..19P}, representing a theoretically allowed population; and (iii) the \textit{Power-law model}, normalized to the \textit{Spin model} at $z=5$, with $n(z)\propto(1+z)^{3}$, serving as a phenomenological benchmark for comparison.
 For each case, we compute the neutrino flux at each redshift bin and sum their contributions.

-We confirm that the adopted LRD population models remain consistent with the bolometric BH mass density recently inferred by \citet{2025arXiv251204208Umeda} once the current systematic uncertainties are taken into account, and these models also satisfy the constraints from the observed cosmic infrared background.
+We confirm that the adopted LRD population models remain consistent with the bolometric BH mass density recently inferred by \citet{Umeda_2026} once the current systematic uncertainties are taken into account, and these models also satisfy the constraints from the observed cosmic infrared background.
 These conclusions hold even under the optimistic assumption of $M_{\rm BH}=10^{6.5}M_\odot$.
 An order-of-magnitude comparison is presented in Appendix~\ref{app:numberdensity}.

 We calculate the all-flavor diffuse neutrino intensity by integrating the differential redshift contribution.
 The diffuse neutrino intensity from LRDs at a given redshift $z$ is estimated to be

 The all-flavor diffuse neutrino intensity is then obtained by integrating over redshift: